 Fundamentally, a dependent is self-explanatory; the individual must be dependent on you for the majority of their support.
 Your children are considered qualifying children for the exemption as long as they are less than 19 years old at the end of the tax year (or 24 years old if a full-time student), have lived with you for at least six months during the tax year (with exceptions such as schooling, medical treatment, or military service), and depended on you for more than half of their support.

 Less straightforward cases involving divorce, disability, or other complicating factors are covered in IRS Publication 501, "Dependents, Standard Deduction, and Filing Information."

 Some people only think of their dependents as their children prior to them leaving the home, but other relatives may also qualify, including your children who no longer meet qualifying child status.
 Even non-relatives may qualify – examples include grandchildren, step-relatives, in-laws, parents, grandparents, or any other non-relative that lives with you all year.
 See Publication 501 for details.

 To be a dependent, this person cannot be anybody's qualifying child and must meet citizenship criteria.
-They must also meet the "relative" test and have lived with you all year as a household member, have a gross income $4,150 for tax year 2018 and meet the support criteria above.
+They must also meet the "relative" test and have lived with you all year as a household member, have a gross income of less than $4,200 for tax year 2019 and meet the supporting criteria above.

 It is not always required that the dependent live with you.
 For example, an elderly relative who requires long-term care in a nursing home may be claimed as a dependent if the other criteria are met.

 If either you (or your spouse, if filing jointly) can be claimed as a dependent by anyone else, you cannot claim any dependents of your own.